grauds/clematis.doc/docs/clematis-explained/module-bundlers.md

 :::info[Single Page Application]
-In addition to this SSR configuration, there is a typical Clematis Webpack SPA configuration in [The Recipes Book](../recipes-book/webpack/spa.md)
+In addition to this SSR configuration, there is a typical Clematis Webpack SPA configuration in [The Recipe Book](../recipes-book/webpack/spa.md)
 :::

 ## Cosmic